 Cross-Platform Approach Viability for Your Business

-Despite some drawbacks that the cross-platform approach has compared to native, there are situations where its flexibility and cost-efficiency are invaluable.
+Despite some drawbacks that cross platform application development has compared to native development, there are situations where its flexibility and cost-efficiency are invaluable.
 Native is great for edge cases of the most demanding apps.
-At the same time, cross-platform development is more than enough for a wide range of apps that don’t rely heavily on hardware features or implement the newest tech, such as AR.
-Unfortunately, there isn’t universal advice on when to go cross-platform.
-If you want to know for sure, we suggest conducting a thorough business analysis phase or Discovery phase.
+At the same time, cross platform mobile app development is more than enough for a wide range of apps that don’t rely heavily on hardware features or implement the newest tech, such as AR.

 Hybrid App Viability for Your Business

 A semi web, semi cross-platform app may seem like a strange idea.
 However, there are plenty of big players who leverage hybrid apps to great success.
 For example, the Amazon app is known for using WebViews.
 Also, Chinese WeChat is a hybrid app.
 Overall, apps that are big on checking and exchanging information, such as chats, insurance apps, or online retail apps are great candidates for a hybrid development approach.

 In the comparison of a native app vs hybrid app, we need to consider your goals.
 If your goal is to hit the iOS and Android markets ASAP as well as establish a strong web presence, hybrid app development is the way to go.